TENNESSEE AMBULANCE SERVICE ASSOCIATION

 Section III-Officers of the Board: The President or Vice-President and Secretary or designee shall be physically present and act at all meetings of the Association and Board of Directors.

-Section V-Quorum for Board Meetings: Eight (8) Directors physically present at any regular or special meeting of the Board of Directors shall constitute a quorum for the transaction of business.
+Section V-Quorum for Board Meetings: Eight (8) Directors participating in person or by electronic teleconference or video conference being counted as present at any regular or special meeting of the Board of Directors shall constitute a quorum for the transaction of business.

 Section VI-Confidentiality: To insure every member full and free discussion at the meeting of the Association and in order that it may be done without reserve, all discussions shall be considered and treated confidential.
 Any member divulging the affairs of the Association shall be subject to a fine, suspension, or expulsion, by the Board of Directors, after a fair and impartial hearing may determine.
 Fines of not more than $100.00, and or suspension of not more than one year may be imposed.